1. 4.10.6 The button element

 Interactive content.

-Listed, labelable, submittable, resettable, and autocapitalize-inheriting form-associated element.
+Listed, labelable, submittable, resettable, and autocapitalize-and-autocorrect inheriting form-associated element.

 Palpable content.